National parks, monuments open under Trump shutdown

 “The whole thing upsets me,” he said of the shutdown, adding that he blamed everyone in Washington.
 “There’s no one party or one person to blame.
 A pox on both their houses.”

-“It’s our tax money,” said Mrs. Wilford.
+“It’s our tax money,” Mrs. Wilford said.
 “They are hurting all these institutions that all these people work hard to save.”

 Mr. Wilford said he had mixed feelings about fixing Deferred Action for Childhood Arrivals (DACA), the amnesty for illegal immigrant Dreamers that is at the heart of the shutdown standoff.

-“Right now DACA is getting the attention and no one is paying attention to CHIP,” he said.
+“Right now, DACA is getting the attention, and no one is paying attention to CHIP,” he said.

 Funding for the Children’s Health Insurance Program (CHIP), a government medical program for vulnerable children, was extended for six years under the stopgap spending bill that Senate Democrats blocked Friday, triggering the shutdown.

-• Stephen Dinan contributed to this report.
+• Stephen Dinan contributed to this article.